ANCSLEEP BLOG

 • Natural sleep/wake times that are abnormal

-A good example of this is Jet Lag, which is a temporary circadian rhythm disorder that makes it difficult to sleep at “regular” times, but once asleep you don’t have trouble getting enough sleep.
+A good example of this is jet lag which is a temporary circadian rhythm disorder that makes it difficult to sleep at “regular” times, but once you fall asleep, you do not have issues staying asleep.

 How to Set and Maintain Sleep Schedule During Alaskan Summers